shoaibkhanz/agentic-ai-engineering-course/lessons/03_context_engineering/article.md

 As a conversation or task progresses, the context grows.
 Without a strategy to manage this growth, the LLM’s performance degrades.
 This is context decay: the model gets confused by the noise of an ever-expanding history.
 It starts to lose track of original instructions or key information.

 Even with large context windows, a physical limit exists for what you can include.
-Every token adds to the cost and latency of an LLM call.
-Simply putting everything into the context creates a slow, expensive, and unreliable system.
+Also, on the operational side, every token adds to the cost and latency of an LLM call.
+Simply putting everything into the context creates a slow, expensive, and underperforming system.
 We will explore these concepts in more detail in upcoming lessons, including memory in Lesson 9 and RAG in Lesson 10.

 On a recent project, we learned this the hard way.
 We were working with a model that supported a two-million-token context window, so we thought, "What could go wrong?"
 We stuffed everything in: our research, guidelines, examples, and user history.
 The result was an LLM workflow that took 30 minutes to run and produced low-quality outputs.